meilisearch/specifications/README.md

 If the feature requires additions or updates to the SDks, they should be noted here.
 It's the role of the integration team to ensure this section of the feature specification is accurate.

-### 2. Technical Specifications
+### 2. Technical Aspects

 This section of the feature specification document has a much narrower audience: the developer(s) that will implement the feature.
-Its goal is to discuss and clarify how the feature will be developed and implemented.
-It has four subsections.
+Its goal is to discuss and clarify how the feature will be developed and implemented when its not a trivial concern.

-Architecture and Implementation Details parts should be considered as critical when the specification is owned by someone outside MeiliSearch teams.
-Internal technical teams may use this part to keep track of technical brainstorms, related proto code or basecode examples.
+> Internal technical teams may use this part to keep track of technical brainstorms, related proto code or basecode examples to clear the technical details of the specification.

+At this time, the specification process is not enforcing a way to describe technical aspects.
+It can change in the future if we think that it is needed to ease the workflow of a specification creation.

+When writing technical details, we recommend describing practical aspects of implementation, e.g. interfaces, potential code problems, or specific algorithmic choices.

-#### I. Architecture
+#### I. Abstract

-This section presents how the new feature will fit into the existing architecture and codebase on an abstract level.
-It should also define a scope where the feature exists.
+This section is used to present technical solution in a few words on an abstract level.

 #### II.
-Implementation Details

-This section is for precise, practical aspects of implementation, e.g. interfaces, potential code problems, or specific algorithmic choices.

-#### III.
 Issues Summary

-This section is for listing any related issues that need to be done to fully implement this specification.
+This section is edited by intertal teams for listing any related issues that need to be done to fully implement this specification.

-#### IV.
-Corner Cases

-Take note of any potential problem areas, undefined behavior, or remaining unanswered questions about behavior here.
+In order to keep track of technical changes concerning the specification, it requires that:
+- `Spec Related` label has to be added to the issues.
+- Issues have to mention the spec in their description.
+- Issues must absolutely link to the PRs that resolve the spec, so that we can easily track them.

 ### 3. Future Possibilities